grate-driver/grate/Assembler-syntax.md

 ## Fragment assembler

-The fragment assembler is defined by the fragment program parameters, the uniform constants and the instructions placed in the .asm section.
-The instruction starts with the "EXEC" preamble, consists of 5 sub-instructions, each representing the respective stage of the fragment processor pipeline, and ends with the termination semicolon.
+The fragment assembler is defined by the fragment program parameters, the uniform constants and the instructions placed.

 #### Parameters